-I have made it so many times since I first posted in in 2012 that I could make these rolls with my eyes closed.
-These beauties are my go- to for every brunch, weekend away with friends, and pretty much every special occasion.
+I have made these cinnamon rolls so many times since I first posted in in 2012 that I could make them with my eyes closed.
+These are truly the best cinnamon rolls and they are my go- to for every brunch, weekend away with friends, Christmas morning and pretty much every special occasion in between.

 If you are short on 90 minutes and want to make these in advance, I’ve realized that you can indeed make them the night before, store in the fridge, and proof on the counter morning of.
 I have never frozen the rolls before baking but I have no doubt that would work too.

 Whether for a special Christmas morning treat or simply something a little extra special for your Sunday brunch, this is a recipe you just must have in your back pocket.

 Supplies needed for 90 Minute Brown Butter Cinnamon Buns: